 Pattern Library and Design System

 The solution was to create a Pattern Library and a Design System Process.
 The Pattern Library site is the source of truth for all styles, pattern usage, and other user experience related documentation.
 Content on the back-end is structured so it is all highly searchable and the site is build on a CMS that allows everyone to author and update content.
-On the front-end, patterns and components are organized in a customized approach to Brad Frost’s Atomic approach.
+On the front-end, patterns and components are organized in a customized approach to Brad Frost’s Atomic Design.
 This site was the fruit of leading a highly collaborative process across our design team.

 Making the user experience both consistent and excellent is an ongoing process.
 The Pattern Library site has become that place where we document solutions to inconsistencies as we find and solve these things.
 Designers, product owners, and testers use it to make our product better.
+I also designed and implemented the process by which this system is maintained and lead our DesignOps committee.

 A Unique Problem: How do we make patterns easy to find?